CANDY-LINE/node-red-contrib-lwm2m/README.md

 This node restarts a new process when the child process is exited after a given interval time passes.

 CoAP over DTLS is supported but disabled by default.
 Users are able to enable DTLS if necessary.
-However, supported security mechanism is only pre-shared key.
+However, supported security mechanism is only pre-shared key(PSK).
 RPK and X.509 are not supported.

 Keep in mind that the inter-process communication over stdin/stdio is NOT encrypted and does NOT have any authentication mechanism. `ps` command allows you to show entire command line to start `wakatiwaiclient` including PSK Identity and PSK information.